solgenomics/jscview/README.md

 # Comparative map viewer

 Comparative Map Viewer (CMV), this is a fully BrAPI compliant tool for viewing and comparing genetic maps.
 This works with JavaScript, D3.js v4 and Bootstrap.
+Check CMV solgenomics <a href="http://maps.solgenomics.net">here</a>

 ## Documentation